Interest Rate Risk

 Bloomberg Barclays U.S. Aggregate Bond Index Duration Extended

 Duration is a measure of a bond’s price sensitivity to changes in interest rates.
 As duration rises, bonds become more sensitive to changes in interest rates.
-The duration risk for the Bloomberg Barclays U.S. Aggregate Bond Index is near its all-time high.
-The drop in interest rates due to the Coronavirus in early March is likely to extend duration to new all-time highs.
+The duration risk for the Bloomberg Barclays U.S. Aggregate Bond Index is near its all time high.
+Lower interest rates and longer maturity Treasury issuance extended the duration back to near all-time highs.

 This commentary is for informational purposes only and should not be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security.
 There is no guarantee that the information is complete or timely.
 Past performance is no guarantee of future results.
 Investing in an index is not possible.
 Investing involves risk, including the possible loss of principal and fluctuation of value.
 Please visit touchstoneinvestments.com for performance information current to the most recent month-end.